 With so much spooky cuteness rolled up into a four-legged package, it’s tough to top dogs in Halloween costumes.
-Especially when you have a well-thought-out outfit for your pup, everyone you meet is in for a treat.
-And maybe a trick if your dog is up for it!
+Everyone you meet is in for a treat, especially when you have a well-thought-out outfit for your pup.
+And maybe they’ll see a trick, too, if your dog is up for it!

-- DIY your dog a pair of custom dragon wings
+- DIY your dog a pair of custom bat or dragon wings

 - A mailman costume for dogs, because even pups can dress scary on Halloween

 - Try an adorable knitted animal hood to keep your dog warm and comfortable

 - Walking teddy bear costumes for dogs are just as funny as they sound

 - When it comes to dogs in costumes, hot dog outfits are always wieners–we mean, winners

 - A Beanie Baby pet costume is the easiest small dog Halloween costume to DIY

 - Dress your dog like the hero they are with a superhero dog costume